anorga/weather-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Weather Application

+Weather application that displays daily forecast in cities of choice.

+This Single Page Application was built using React, TypeScript, and Bootstrap.

 ## Available Scripts